 Even in 2020, this is still one of the most common user experience issues with search results pages.
 You know your site should be responsible, or at least mobile-friendly.
 But have you applied the same standards to your SERPs?
 If you’ve had the same search platform for years and rarely paid attention to your results page, there’s a definite possibility it’s living in the past.

-Here’s why that matters: 41% of 2019 website visits occurred on a handheld device.
-That means almost half of your website visitors are likely checking you out on something other than a desktop computer.
+Here’s why that matters: 68% of 2020 website visits occurred on a handheld device.
+That means over half of your website visitors are likely checking you out on something other than a desktop computer.
 And considering our research shows 80% of your users will leave your website if they consider your search results to be subpar, that’s a lot of people you are driving away if your search results don’t work correctly on their device.

 And here’s another idea you may not have thought of: what’s the next step for a mobile user to take after failing to find what they need through your search bar?
 That’s right – hit the number to call support.
 If you want to keep support load down, consider a search platform that is built to perform well on mobile devices.